RedisLabs/redislabs-docs/content/rc/security/access-control/saml-sso/_index.md

     - If you already have an active SSO session with your identity provider, this signs you in to your SAML user account.

     - Otherwise, the SSO flow redirects you to your identity provider's sign in screen.
 Enter your IdP user credentials to sign in.
-This redirects you back to the Redis Cloud admin console and automatically signs in to your SAML user account.
+This redirects you back to the Redis Cloud console and automatically signs in to your SAML user account.

 ### Multi-factor authentication